rzzzwilson/teensy/TJCTM24024-SPI/README.rst

 The *graphics_test* sketch was the first thing that worked.
 It doesn't use the touch interface.

+The *TouchTest* program is a very simple touch test program.
+It just writes X, Y and pressure values to the serial monitor.

 The *touchpaint* sketch uses the touch screen.
 Works, but there's quite a bit of 'jitter' in the returned XY position.
 Still, it's probably good enough to